Family Friendly New Year's Eve in Fairfield County

 Splash Zone at Chelsea Piers, Stamford, CT

 If you haven’t checked out the Splash Zone yet, now’s the time to do it.
 It’s a dreamy destination for a variety of ages.
 The big room houses several water play stations, including sprinklers, wading pools, slides, and lots more fun for the kids.
 The water is never super deep anywhere, but you do still need to be vigilant with the little guys.
-Reservations are required for one of the New Year’s Eve sessions, which run an hour and fifteen minutes each and begin at 10:30.
-Sessions will run you between $15-$20.
+Reservations are a must for a New Year’s Eve visti, which will run you between $15-$20.

 One Blachley Road, Stamford, CT, 06902, 203.989.1000

 Rip van Winkle Bowling, Norwalk, CT

 Take the family bowling at Rip Van Winkle bowling alley in Norwalk for New Year’s Eve.
 The lanes are open from 11am New Year's Eve to 1am New Year's Day.
 They reopen again at 11am on New Year's Day.
 Shoe rentals are roughly $5/pair, and game rates are roughly $7/person per game.

 701 Connecticut Avenue, Norwalk, CT, 06854, 203.838.7501

 The countdown to 12 is on...12 noon, that is!
 Visit the Norwalk Library for their New Year's Eve Bubbleology show from 11-12:30 on January 31st.
 There will be bubbles, confetti, and refreshments.
 No registration required; entrance will be on a first come basis.

 Norwalk Public Library, Norwalk, CT 203-899-2780 ext.
 15131